javier-caparo/Udacity-DevOps-Azure-Project-3/README.md

 * Create the Service Connection  in Project Settings > Pipelines > Service Connection

+> be sure that you are verified and authenticated here!!!
 > get the url to have the Service Connection ID: https://dev.azure.com/<organiztion>/<project>/_apis/serviceendpoint/endpoints?api-version=5.0-preview.2